Posted on September 15, 2018 by Andrea Six

-Savannah Riverboat Cruises, a popular tour company located on River Street in the Historic District of Savannah, welcomed their newest cruise ship, the Georgia Queen, to Georgia’s First City on Nov.
-15, 2016.
-This new 1,000-passenger riverboat traveled 2,800 miles down the Mississippi River, across the Gulf of Mexico, down and around the shorelines of Florida and Key West to call Savannah her new home.
+Savannah Riverboat Cruises’ newest cruise ship, the Georgia Queen, is a 1,000-passenger riverboat that traveled 2,800 miles down the Mississippi River, across the Gulf of Mexico, down and around the shorelines of Florida to call Savannah her home.

 Built in 1995 as a luxury floating casino for 14 million dollars, the majestic 1800s paddlewheel-style riverboat spent several years traveling the Mississippi River.
 When gambling legislations changed, allowing land-based casinos to open, the riverboat underwent a four million dollar makeover.
-Today, this spectacular paddlewheel-style riverboat joins Savannah Riverboat Cruises’ Savannah River Queen as her grand sister ship.
+Today, this spectacular paddlewheel-style riverboat acts as Savannah Riverboat Cruises’ Savannah River Queen’s grand sister ship.

 Measuring an impressive 230 feet long, 64 feet wide and towering at 68 feet tall, the Georgia Queen is among the top elite in the country with a capacity of 1,000 passengers, plus a 200 person crew, making her the size of a small cruise ship at 38,000 square feet.
 The ship’s entertainment spaces include three grand ballrooms with over 15,000 square feet of dining space, and more than 5,000 square feet of open-air top deck space with patio seating – more than enough room to accommodate a romantic riverboat wedding on the Savannah River.